oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/db-migration/db-migration-examples/files/oracle-database-migration-to-base-database-service-an-example-migration.md

 The components used within the architecture design are as follows :

 - **Region** An Oracle Cloud Infrastructure region is a localized geographic area that contains one or more data centers, called availability domains.
-Regions are independent of other regions, and vast distances can separate them (across countries or even continents). *\<The Region\>* Region is placed in *\<The Region\>* and the tenancy explained in the physical architecture will be placed in *\<The Region\>* OCI.
+Regions are independent of other regions, and vast distances can separate them (across countries or even continents). \<OCI Region\> Region is placed in \<OCI Region\> and the tenancy explained in the physical architecture will be placed in \<OCI Region\> OCI.
 - **Availability domains** are standalone, independent data centers within a region.
 The physical resources in each availability domain are isolated from the resources in the other availability domains, which provides fault tolerance.
 Availability domains don’t share infrastructure such as power or cooling, or the internal availability domain network.
-So, a failure at one availability domain is unlikely to affect the other availability domains in the region. *\<The Region\>* OCI has only one availability domain installed therefore every cloud component will be placed in the single availability domain.
+So, a failure at one availability domain is unlikely to affect the other availability domains in the region. \<OCI Region\> OCI has only one availability domain installed therefore every cloud component will be placed in the single availability domain.
 - **Fault domains** A fault domain is a grouping of hardware and infrastructure within an availability domain.
 Each availability domain has three fault domains with independent power and hardware.
 When you distribute resources across multiple fault domains, your applications can tolerate physical server failure, system maintenance, and power failures inside a fault domain.
 - **Virtual cloud network (VCN) and subnets** A VCN is a customizable, software-defined network that you set up in an Oracle Cloud Infrastructure region.
 Like traditional data center networks, VCNs give you complete control over your network environment.
 A VCN can have multiple non-overlapping CIDR blocks that you can change after you create the VCN.
 You can segment a VCN into subnets, which can be scoped to a region or to an availability domain.
 Each subnet consists of a contiguous range of addresses that don't overlap with the other subnets in the VCN.
 You can change the size of a subnet after creation.
 A subnet can be public or private.
 - **Route tables** Virtual route tables contain rules to route traffic from subnets to destinations outside a VCN, typically through gateways.